-APPLY DICTIONARY FROM={'file-name',file_handle}.
+APPLY DICTIONARY FROM={'file\name',file\handle}.

-APPLY DICTIONARY applies the variable labels, value labels, and missing values taken from a file to corresponding variables in the active file.
+APPLY DICTIONARY applies the variable labels, value labels, and missing values taken from a file to corresponding variables in the active dataset.
 In some cases it also updates the weighting variable.

-Specify a system file, portable file, or scratch file with a file name string or as a file handle (see Section 6.9 [File Handles], page 42).
-The dictionary in the file will be read, but it will not replace the active file dictionary.
+Specify a system file or portable file's name, a data set name (see Section 6.7 [Datasets], page 30), or a file handle name (see Section 6.9 [File Handles], page 42).
+The dictionary in the file will be read, but it will not replace the active dataset's dictionary.
 The file's data will not be read.

-Only variables with names that exist in both the active file and the system file are considered.
+Only variables with names that exist in both the active dataset and the system file are considered.
 Variables with the same name but different types (numeric, string) will cause an error message.
-Otherwise, the system file variables' attributes will replace those in their matching active file variables:
+Otherwise, the system file variables' attributes will replace those in their matching active dataset variables:

-- If a system file variable has a variable label, then it will replace the active file variable's variable label.
-If the system file variable does not have a variable label, then the active file variable's variable label, if any, will be retained. - If the system file variable has custom attributes (see Section 11.13 [VARIABLE ATTRIBUTE], page 98), then those attributes replace the active file variable's custom attributes.
-If the system file variable does not have custom attributes, then the active file variable's custom attributes, if any, will be retained. - If the active file variable is numeric or short string, then value labels and missing values, if any, will be copied to the active file variable.
-If the system file variable does not have value labels or missing values, then those in the active file variable, if any, will not be disturbed.
+- If a system file variable has a variable label, then it will replace the variable label of the active dataset variable.
+If the system file variable does not have a variable label, then the active dataset variable's variable label, if any, will be retained. - If the system file variable has custom attributes (see Section 11.15 [VARIABLE AT-TRIBUTE], page 108), then those attributes replace the active dataset variable's custom attributes.
+If the system file variable does not have custom attributes, then the active dataset variable's custom attributes, if any, will be retained. - If the active dataset variable is numeric or short string, then value labels and missing values, if any, will be copied to the active dataset variable.
+If the system file variable does not have value labels or missing values, then those in the active dataset variable, if any, will not be disturbed.